noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   SERVICE_Y:
     # definition

-# u cannot scale a service beyond 1 if set
-# however you can bypass this creating another service that extends from this one
-container_name: poop

-# create a service based off another one
-# the base service cannot have depends_on, volumes_from, or circular references
-extends:
-  file: if/in/other/compose.yml
-  service: poop
 # service is enabled when environment matches one these values
 # services without a profies: are always active
 profiles: